 Bringing healthy foods to your classroom

 Imagine your students experiencing fresh local produce, tasty and healthy treats, and actual cooking right in their classroom!
 Midwest Food Connection’s teachers bring exciting, practical and interactive lessons about healthful eating to dozens of schools in the Twin Cities area – and, we can bring this energy and delight in natural foods to your classroom.

 Storytelling, drama, song, and art accompany a bountiful selection of fresh food.
 Our educators create dishes right in front of students’ eyes, engaging children in the preparation and the processing of food, and astound them with wonderfully tasting food and snacks.

 The Midwest Food Connection offers four seasonal sets of lessons about natural foods and sustainable agriculture.
 These natural foods lessons are available individually and as a set.

-We teach in grades K-5 and tailor the material to the specific age of the students.
+We teach in grades K-8 and tailor the material to the specific age of the students.
 Most lessons last 55 minutes and include a presentation, whole-class and individual activities, and a tasting component.

 Our programs through the seasons

 - Fall 1 – Locally Grown (September – November)

 - Fall 2 – Smart Eating for You and the Planet (formerly Climate Conscious Cuisine (November – January)

 - Winter – Gifts from Many Cultures (January – March)

 - Spring – Urban Farming (April – June)

 Experience our curriculum

 Here is a sample of our natural food curriculum: four lessons that work together to get students thinking about the source of their food and introduce them to the pleasures of eating locally grown food.